If you’re going to do something this year, go to Chatsworth House!

 Now onto the next part of the park…

-Edit: We recently went back, Eric has now grown up a fair bit from this original post and is now 3 and a half.
+Edit winter 2019: We recently went back, Eric has now grown up a fair bit from this original post and is now 4.
 He absolutely loved the challenge of the bigger play areas, wobbly bridges and slides.
+He LOVED playing in the woodland areas.

 I’ve never been to a playground like this before!
 We climbed up to the top for the big slide, I was terrified, all the kids were laughing at me.
 Hahaha!